 This blog post was originally published in April 2017 and has since been updated to incorporate the latest data and promotional products for fundraising.

 Fundraising is one of the most common ways nonprofits can generate revenue to cover program expenses.
-It’s not a small chunk of change, with $9 billion raised by charitable organizations in 2014.
-But when there are more than 170,000 charitable and nonprofit organizations competing for your hard-earned dollar, finding the best ways to fundraise and stand out from the crowd can be challenging.
+It’s not a small chunk of change, with over $660 million being given to charitable organizations.
+But when there are more than 170,000 charitable and nonprofit organizations competing for your hard-earned dollar, finding the best ways to raise money and stand out from the crowd can be challenging.
+Enter promotional products for fundraising.

-Thank your corporate sponsors.
+- Thank corporate sponsors

-To prepare for a silent auction, gather items that specifically appeal to your supporters.
-Find distinctive items that will get people excited about bidding.
+There are many different ways to fundraise, and holding a silent auction at a fundraising event is one very effective way.
+To prepare for a silent auction, use data and gather fundraising promotional items that specifically appeal to your supporters.
+Find unique items that will get people excited about bidding.
 The more items that interest them, the more bids you’ll receive.
+Add a mobile bidding option, and you can increase bids by 60-65%.

 Know your supporters’ price range and choose items within that range.
 Local businesses and event sponsors are often good sources of donation items.
-Themed gift baskets are popular, and using promotional products for fundraising is a great way to create highly desirable silent auction items.
-For example, use the logo’d Two Tone Shopper Tote instead of a basket.
+Themed gift baskets are popular, and using fundraising promotional products is a great way to create highly desirable silent auction items.
+For example, use the logoed Two-Tone Shopper Tote instead of a basket.
 The convenient tote makes it easy for buyers to transport their winnings home at the end of the night.
 And they’ll continue seeing your logo long after the event is over.

-Give your supporters a memorable fundraising premium.
+3. Give supporters a memorable promotional item